Get Tech Tips

-TH, TR and TH/TR Gas Valve Terminals
+TH, TR, and TH/TR Gas Valve Terminals

 Following the diagram below while reading the rest of the article should clear things up.

-TH – The 24v hot leg from the thermostat on a call for heat (R+W closing) to the gas valve (TH terminal) to open the solenoid to allow gas to flow.
-This is assuming the transformer is good and the high limit is closed.
+- TH – The 24v hot leg from the thermostat on a call for heat (R+W closing) to the gas valve (TH terminal) to open the solenoid to allow gas to flow.
+This is assuming that the transformer is good and the high limit is closed.

-TR – The 24v common/return side of the transformer.
+- TR – The 24v common/return side of the transformer.

-TH/TR – This is not internally wired to the gas valve.
+- TH/TR – This is not internally wired to the gas valve.
 Not using this makes no difference to the circuit.
 You could run your 24v hot from the transformer directly to your NC high limit in the above example and be just fine.
 This is nothing more than a convenience terminal.
-Joining these wires with a marette (Wire nut or terminal multiplier) does the same thing as this terminal.
+Joining these wires with a marette (wire nut or terminal multiplier) does the same thing as this terminal.

-Hope this helps clear up any confusion.
+I hope this helps clear up any confusion.